Nuitka/Nuitka-website/site/posts/nuitka-release-25.rst

 -  **Plugins:** Changed the data files configuration to a list of items, allowing the use of ``when`` conditions for more flexible control.
-   (Done in 2.4.6 already)
+   Done in 2.4.6 already.

 -  **Onefile:** Removed the MSVC requirement for the splash screen in onefile mode.
 It now works with MinGW64, Clang, and ClangCL.
-(Done for 2.4.8 already)
+Done for 2.4.8 already.

 -  **Reports:** Added information about the file system encoding used during compilation to help debug encoding issues.